jrandj/java-11/README.md

     | Ternary       | ternary              | ? :                                     |
     | Assignment    | assignment           | = += -= *= /= %= &= ^= \|= <<= >>= >>>= |

-1. Java applies the rules of **numeric promotion** while working with operators that deal with numeric values. **Unary numeric promotion** occurs if an operand is smaller than int, and causes the operand to be automatically promoted to int. **Binary numeric promotion** occurs if one of the promoted operands is larger than int, and causes both operands to be promoted to the larger operand.
+1. Java applies the rules of **numeric promotion** while working with operators that deal with numeric values. **Unary numeric promotion** occurs if an operand is smaller than int and causes the operand to be automatically promoted to int. **Binary numeric promotion** occurs if one of the promoted operands is larger than int, and causes both operands to be promoted to the larger operand.

 1. In the case of a Dangling Else statement, the Else is associated to the nearest if statement.